GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a review of the material that was covered above.
+The points below are a quick review of the data that was touched on in this article.

-- Drivers who want more liability coverage will pay an extra $510 annually to raise limits from a 30/60 limit to the 250/500 level
+- Consumers who may need increased liability limits will pay about $510 each year to raise limits from a 30/60 limit to 250/500 limits

 Rate Tables and Charts